 The A6 goes beyond cold, calculating technology, though – it's genuinely enjoyable to travel in.
 It's not the most invigorating car to drive, but few models can match it as a smooth, quiet and relaxing mile-muncher.
 This is especially the case when Audi's air suspension system is fitted; it does an impressive job of concealing road imperfections, even with big alloys fitted.

-The four available engines all make use of 'mild hybrid' technology, which allows the A6 to coast without the engine running.
+The available engines all make use of 'mild-hybrid' technology, which allows the A6 to coast without the engine running.
 It'll then restart when acceleration is called for, and Audi claims at least a 5% efficiency increase from this system alone.
 Entry-level is an all-new, 201bhp 2.0-litre four-cylinder '40 TDI' diesel, while a 282bhp 3.0-litre V6 diesel (badged 50 TDI) occupies the next rung on the ladder.
 High-performance S6 and RS6 models are also offered, and we've reviewed them separately, but the fastest A6 until then in the regular range is a 335bhp 3.0-litre petrol V6-badged 55 TFSI.
-A 2.0-litre petrol 40 TFSI has also joined the range, offering 242bhp.
+A 2.0-litre petrol 45 TFSI has also joined the range, producing 261bhp.

 Audi doesn't have everything its own way, however – the brand came a disappointing 21st out of 30 in our 2020 Driver Power survey, but this was still significantly higher than its German rivals.
 Thanks to the A6's strong construction and cutting-edge safety technology, it was awarded a five-star Euro NCAP safety rating.

 Does the A6 finally have an edge over the 5 Series and E-Class?
-We reckon it does.
+It's certainly a consummate all-rounder.
 The BMW is still the sharper drive and the Mercedes still the most opulent.
 But the A6 finally has a USP – it's the most sophisticated executive car you can buy.